nrfconnect/sdk-nrf/samples/peripheral/802154_phy_test/README.rst

       custom find

 #.
-The development kit running in CMD mode should respond with one of the following 2 responses:
+The development kit running in CMD mode should respond with one of the following two responses:

     * ``channel <ch> find <ack>`` - if the CMD device successfully communicates with the DUT device.
     * ``DUT NOT FOUND`` - if it could not exchange packets with the DUT device.